-The COVID-19 pandemic has created intense financial hardship for artists, crew and music workers throughout the country.
+The COVID-19 pandemic has created intense financial hardship for artists, crew and music workers across all genres.
 Many of you were the first to lose your jobs and your income, and our sector could well be the last to recover.

 With funding support from the Australian Government through the Office for the Arts, Support Act has expanded its services to offer Crisis Relief to music industry professionals impacted by COVID-19.
 This additional funding enables us to offer crisis relief to:

 - musicians, crew and music workers who are unable to access Government benefits due to eligibility or other issues, and

 - music workers who have been able to access Government benefits but are still facing financial hardship.

 We continue to provide support to those who are suffering financial hardship as a result of injury, ill-health or a mental health issue that is managed through a current Mental Health plan.

-- are an Australian citizen, permanent resident or have a valid working visa
+- be an Australian citizen, permanent resident or have a valid working visa

-- can prove that you have been working in the music industry for three years
+- prove that you have been working in the music industry for three years

-- can provide names and details of two professional referees
+- provide names and details of two professional referees

 - have household expenses which are greater than your household income.

 There is no deadline to apply, however, we encourage those experiencing hardship to submit your application as soon as possible.
 Our social workers will then contact you to discuss your application.

 Unfortunately, we do not provide assistance for businesses, and cannot provide funding for office or studio rent, purchase of musical equipment, payment of staff etc.